khushaljethava/khushaljethava.github.io/_posts/2026-03-27-Building-AI-Agents-with-Python.md

 **Set iteration limits.** Always cap how many times the agent loop can run.
 Without limits, a confused agent can loop indefinitely and burn through API credits.

 **Log everything.** In production, log every LLM call, every tool execution, and every result.
 When an agent produces incorrect output, these logs are essential for debugging.

+In production, I found that the biggest challenge is not building the agent loop itself but handling the unpredictable ways users interact with it.
+When I deployed a generative chatbot using BART at Codiste, edge cases in user inputs caused tool selection failures that only showed up under real traffic.
+Comprehensive logging was the only thing that made those issues diagnosable.

 **Test with diverse inputs.** Agents are non-deterministic.
 The same input can produce different tool call sequences.
 Test with many variations to find failure modes.